tanmay-patil23/booking.com-manual-testing-portfolio/README.md

 Clone or fork the repo.

-Pop the CSVs into your favourite spreadsheet tool.
+Pop the XLSX's into your favourite spreadsheet tool.

 Read the Markdown summary for context.